Some users may be exempted from the requirement to obtain a licence by one of the following provisions.

 - there are minimal training requirements in order to satisfy the fundamental requirements in the Act

-- there is no or minimal safety problems associated with safety within the organisations’ operations.
+- there have been no or minimal problems with safety within the activity or product type that has been authorised.

 Exemption provisions in the Radiation Safety Regulations 2016